 - provide increased opportunities for material to be recycled or diverted from landfill, which will help reduce the current levy charges and conserve landfill space.

-The introduction of the new kerbside organic collection (the green bin) due to commence on 6 March 2017 will further complement the redevelopment.
+The introduction of the new kerbside organic collection complements the redevelopment.
 This service has the potential to divert around 10,000 tonne of material away from landfill annually.
-Green waste delivered to the redeveloped waste facility will also be diverted to the processor.
+Garden organics delivered to the waste management centre will also be sent to the garden organics processor.

-At present the adopted fees and charges for 2016/17 remain in place ie grass & metals free (no change).
-The 2017/18 fees and charges will be considered during budget preparation.
-These fees and charges will be considered by Council prior to the new financial year starting.
+At present the adopted fees and charges for 2016/17 remain in place ie grass clippings and metals items free (no change).
+The 2017/18 fees and charges are being considered as part of budget preparation and will be considered by Council prior to the new financial year starting.